bengrunfeld/example-php/README.md

 #### 1. Use Composer to manage dependencies

-Pip requires that you explicitly declare your dependencies using a `composer.json` file that sits in the root directory of your project.
+Composer requires that you explicitly declare your dependencies using a `composer.json` file that sits in the root directory of your project.
 Here is a very basic example:

 	{
 		"require": {